subvisual/subvisual.com/src/posts/2016-06-14-rubybits-br-triple-equals.md

   - ruby-bits
   - development
   - ruby
+intro: >
-intro: "If you thought that the `===` operator was something only JavaScript developers"
+  If you thought that the === operator was something only JavaScript developers had to deal with, you were mistaken.
+We also have one in Ruby, even though it differs immensely in terms of functionality, from its JS counterpart.
 ---

 If you thought that the `===` operator was something only JavaScript developers